 Because it is higher faith alone which brought us to the family of the Spirit, all loving faith based on a spiritual foundation should then be encouraged.
 Where we don’t truly have both perfect knowledge and absolute evidence to support our claim to perfect knowledge, we accordingly have no justified reason to ever dismiss another purely according to the difference of their faith.
-In no way can such an act ever be considered an act of love, but only one of bigotry and malice ultimately described as arrogant.
+In no way can such an act ever be considered an act of love, but only one of bigotry and malice.

 Anyone who does not love does not know God, because God is love.